 Tuck pointing refers to two, contrasting in colour mortars.
 Where one would be the colour of the brick and the other a thin tracer to give it the appearance of a narrow joint.

 2) What effect does wet and damp weather have on bricks?
-Are there any other weather conditions endemic to BC or other regions of Canada that are hard on brickwork?

 Also, a combination of dampness and frost can cause an awful lot of damage to any kind of brickwork.
 On a brick that is hard burned on the outside but has a softer inner core spalling (a separation of inner and outer) could occur.
 Frost damage is usually more evident in the eastern provinces whereas in the west there is also the added factor of a relatively high salt content in the air, affecting structures especially close to the ocean.